 What is a work-based assessment?

 Within your apprenticeship programme your tutor will use a variety of different assessment methods.
-One of these methods will be a work-based assessment.
-You no doubt will hear this known as “your observation”
+If you are undertaking an Apprenticeship Framework (Level 3 and 4), one of these methods will be a work-based assessment.
+You no doubt will hear this known as “your observation”.

 An observation involves your assessor observing you, the apprentice, undertaking a task or series of tasks in your regular workplace as part of your normal duties (“on-the-job”).